Unity-Technologies/com.unity.probuilder/Documentation~/uv_dropdown.md

 # UV drop-down menu

-The UV drop-down menu allows you to switch between [UV1](#uv1) and [UV2](#uv2) modes (ProBuilder does not use UV3 and UV4). __UV1__ provides texture mapping tools, and __UV2__ provides options for lightmap UV generation.
+The UV drop-down menu allows you to switch between [UV1](#uv1) and [UV2](#uv2) modes (ProBuilder does not use UV3 and UV4). __UV1__ provides texture mapping functionality, and __UV2__ provides options for lightmap UV generation.

 <a name="uv1"></a>

 ## UV1

 When you select **UV1** from the  UV drop-down menu, the **Actions** panel displays the default UV mapping.

 ![Default UV mapping for the UV1 mode](images/UVPanel_ActionPanel_NoSelection.png)

-If you select the object before you open the UV Editor window, the tools in the Actions panel are disabled.
-To enable them, choose one of these element Edit modes to edit the UVs:
+If you select the object before you open the UV Editor window, the Actions panel is empty.
+To enable editing the UVs, choose one of these element Edit modes:

 - Click the [Face Edit Mode button](edit-mode-toolbar.md) and select one or more faces in the UV viewer to edit in either [Auto](auto-uvs-actions.md) or [Manual](manual-uvs-actions.md) UV mode.
 - Click the [Edge Edit Mode button](edit-mode-toolbar.md) and select one or more edges in the UV viewer to begin editing in [Manual](manual-uvs-actions.md) UV mode.